MaiFlava1/Terms-of-service/README.md

 - **Individual Project Restrictions:**\
   If a specific project includes its own Restrictions, that project will follow the terms of its individual Restrictions in addition to this TOS.

+- **Credit (Optional but Appreciated):**
+  If you use the author's content, crediting the author is not mandatory but would be greatly appreciated.

 ---

 ### **Derived Content**